statox/statox.github.io/src/posts/vim/vim_flash_yanked_text/index.md

 endfunction
 ```

-For good measures the call to `matchdelete` is enclosed in a `try...catch`, just in case something else fails and I don't want to be bothered with an error message.
+For good measures the call to `matchdelete()` is enclosed in a `try...catch` block, just in case something else fails and I don't want to be bothered with an error message.

 And here we are!
 With about 20 lines of vimscript we reimplemented the highlight yanked text feature!

 #### Turning it into a plugin

 Now that we have a code working properly, we could leave that in our `.vimrc` and live happily with that...
-But it would be even better to make it into a plugin!
-This way the functions will be loaded only when necessary (and thus, avoid increasing your startup time), we can get rid of global variables and just have a clean line in our `.vimrc`.
-And while we are at it we could create a variable to control how long the flash should last...
+But it would be even better to make it a plugin!
+This way the functions will be loaded only when necessary (and thus, avoid increasing your startup time), we can get rid of global variables and just have a clean line in our `.vimrc`, and while we are at it we could create a variable to control how long the flash should last...
 And that's actually what I did!

 I think the specific of how I turned my code into a plugin would make this post way too long, so the resulting plugin can be found [on my github](https://github.com/statox/vim-flash-yanked-text) and I am of course available to answer any questions you could have about it.